Rapptz/discord.py/docs/guide/interactions/checks.rst

 The :func:`@dynamic_cooldown <.app_commands.checks.dynamic_cooldown>` is passed a reference to a function, which can be used to control when to apply a different cooldown to specific use-cases, or ignore it all together.

-In this specific use case, the function is used to apply a ``10.0`` second per usage cooldown to each individual user.
+In this specific use case, the function is used to apply a 10 second per usage cooldown to each individual user.
 However, if the user is the owner of the guild the command is used in, the command cooldown is bypassed.
-Similarly, if the user is a specific user mentioned by id, a lesser cooldown is applied, of just ``5.0`` seconds per usage.
+Similarly, if the user is a specific user mentioned by id, a lesser cooldown is applied, of just 5 seconds per usage.

 .. _guide_interaction_checks_custom-check:

 Custom Check
 -------------

-Custom check commands can also be implemented if further functionality is needed outside of the checks listed above.
-These will generally come in two forms: a standard check decorator that is passed a custom function, or a custom decorator for common checks.
+Custom checks can also be implemented if further functionality is needed outside of the checks listed above or in the :ref:`API reference <interactions#checks>`.
+These generally come in two forms: a standard check decorator that is passed a custom function, or a custom decorator for common checks.

 .. code-block:: python3
     :emphasize-lines: 6,17